This chapter presents the RSA algorithm, as an example of public key cryptography.

 We now consider implementation aspects of RSA, first looking at the recommend parameter values and then how implementations can improve performance.

-As an example, with a RSA 1024 bit key, length of p and q will be about 512 bits, and the length of n will be 1024 bits. e could be 65537 which is 17 bits, and d will be approximately 1024 bits.
+As an example, with a RSA 1024 bit key, length of and will be about 512 bits, and the length of will be 1024 bits. could be 65537 which is 17 bits, and will be approximately 1024 bits.

 FIPS 186 provides details of the implementation of RSA to meet US government standards.
 It includes specific algorithms to use and some recommended values.
 It also sets requirements for selecting random primes.